 PRGX Global, Inc. (PRGX) Given Consensus Recommendation of "Buy" by Brokerages

-Shares of PRGX Global, Inc. have been assigned a consensus broker rating score of 2.00 from the two analysts that cover the company, Zacks Investment Research reports.
-One research analyst has rated the stock with a hold rating and one has assigned a strong buy rating to the company.
+PRGX Global, Inc. has been given a consensus broker rating score of 2.00 from the two analysts that provide coverage for the stock, Zacks Investment Research reports.
+One investment analyst has rated the stock with a hold rating and one has assigned a strong buy rating to the company.

 Add your comments below